hypo69/hypo/src/ai/prompts/developer/improve_code_en.md

    - You must **analyze the imports** in the received Python files and align them with the existing modules or imports in the codebase based on the previously received files.
    - The input may also include Markdown files or dictionaries (e.g., JSON).
    - If the input is a dictionary (e.g., JSON), **return it without any modifications**.
-   - Pay attention to `"""!AI PROMPT:` comments; these provide specific instructions for you about the project setup and components, e.g., indicating existing modules, security etc.
+   - Pay attention to `"""AI PROMPT:` comments; these provide specific instructions for you about the project setup and components, e.g., indicating existing modules, security etc.

 ### **Output Data Format**:
    - The response **must follow the specific template**: